santec-Global/.github/PULL_REQUEST_TEMPLATE.md

 This section covers the pull request as it pertains to the end user.

 ## Description
-[Describe the puprose of this pull request from a user perspective]
+[Describe the purpose of this pull request from a user perspective]

 ## Breaking Changes
 [List any major, breaking changes for the user that were made in this pull request]